 How much of my bill goes to shareholders?

-Based on the average bill of £371, customers pay £1.10 per day for water and sewerage services – this works out far less less than the price of a litre of water costs in the supermarket.
-Metered and very water efficient customers pay even less.
+Based on the average bill of £371, customers pay £1.10 per day for water and sewerage services – this works out far less less than the price of a litre of bottled water in the supermarket.

 Only 6p of that £1.10 is profit.
 This is what we set out in our business plan for the next five years to 2020.
 Over 50,000 of you helped to shape that plan in our biggest customer consultation ever and 90 per cent said they were satisfied with the plan we submitted.